gofynd/fdk-client-kotlin/documentation/application/PAYMENT.md

-Use this API to retrieve an active payment aggregator along with the Customer ID.
-This is applicable for cards payments only.
+Gets the active card aggregator for the user.

 *Returned Response:*